wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 from Works to Series via a filtered search for the Series title.
 The correct presentation of links between parent and child works is less clear.
 In particular, how best to handle asymmetric links.
-The value of presenting the subPart text to users is not clear.
+The value of presenting the partName text to users is not clear.

 ## Relevant MARC fields